 Reporting EPCRA section 313 chemical activity.
 EPCRA section 313 chemical activity is commonly overlooked or misclassified.
-Any activity involving the manufacture, process, or otherwise use of an EPCRA section 313 chemical must be examined.
-For example, waste treatment operations otherwise use EPCRA section 313 chemicals to treat waste streams and may coincidentally manufacture an additional EPCRA section 313 chemical as a result of the treatment reaction.
+Any activity involving the manufacture, process, or otherwise use of an EPCRA Section 313 chemical must be examined.
+For example, waste treatment operations otherwise use EPCRA Section 313 chemicals to treat waste streams and may coincidentally manufacture an additional EPCRA Section 313 chemical as a result of the treatment reaction.
 Such activity must be considered.
-Further, EPCRA section 313 chemical activity must be correctly classified as either "manufactured," "processed," or "otherwise used."
+Further, EPCRA Section 313 chemical activity must be correctly classified as either "manufactured," "processed," or "otherwise used."

-Section 3.1 Manufacture means to produce, prepare, compound, or import an EPCRA section 313 chemical.
+Section 3.1 Manufacture means to produce, prepare, compound, or import an EPCRA Section 313 chemical.

-Section 3.2 Process means the preparation of an EPCRA section 313 chemical after its manufacture, which usually includes the incorporation of the EPCRA section 313 chemical into the final product, for distribution in commerce.
+Section 3.2 Process means the preparation of an EPCRA Section 313 chemical after its manufacture, which usually includes the incorporation of the EPCRA Section 313 chemical into the final product, for distribution in commerce.

-Section 3.3 Otherwise use encompasses any use of an EPCRA section 313 chemical that does not fall under the terms "manufacture" or "process," and includes treatment for destruction, stabilization (without subsequent distribution in commerce), disposal, and other use of an EPCRA section 313 chemical, including an EPCRA section 313 chemical contained in a mixture or other trade name product.
-Otherwise use of an EPCRA section 313 chemical does not include disposal, stabilization (without subsequent distribution in commerce), or treatment for destruction unless:
+Section 3.3 Otherwise use encompasses any use of an EPCRA Section 313 chemical that does not fall under the terms "manufacture" or "process," and includes treatment for destruction, stabilization (without subsequent distribution in commerce), disposal, and other use of an EPCRA Section 313 chemical, including an EPCRA Section 313 chemical contained in a mixture or other trade name product.
+Otherwise use of an EPCRA Section 313 chemical does not include disposal, stabilization (without subsequent distribution in commerce), or treatment for destruction unless:

-- The EPCRA section 313 chemical that was disposed of, stabilized, or treated for destruction was received from off-site for the purposes of further waste management; or - The EPCRA section 313 chemical that was disposed of, stabilized, or treated for destruction was manufactured as a result of waste management activities on materials received from off-site for the purposes of further waste management activities.
+- 1. The EPCRA Section 313 chemical that was disposed of, stabilized, or treated for destruction was received from off-site for the purposes of further waste management; or - The EPCRA Section 313 chemical that was disposed of, stabilized, or treated for destruction was manufactured as a result of waste management activities on materials received from off-site for the purposes of further waste management activities.

 For example, solvents in paint applied to a manufactured product are often misclassified as processed, instead of otherwise used.
 Because the solvents are not incorporated into the final product, the solvent is being otherwise used, not processed.
+This error type is not detected nor listed on an eFDP report.